 - Edit existing mapping file section

 - Load mapping file.
 Retrieves previously created and saved mapping files.
-Because this example has no existing mapping file, leave this section blank.
+Because there is no existing mapping file in this example, leave this section blank.

 - Meta Class, Language section